kopipejst/mooBarGraph/README.md

 After that data array must be created.
 There are two types available: simple and stacked.

-Array for simple type should be like this and everything exept value is optional:
+Array for simple type should be like this and everything except value is optional:

 	new graphData =  new Array(
 		[value1,label1,color1,url1,tooltip1],